torvalds/linux/Documentation/admin-guide/mm/kho.rst

 Kexec Handover Usage
 ====================

-Kexec HandOver (KHO) is a mechanism that allows Linux to preserve memory regions, which could contain serialized system states, across kexec.
+Kexec HandOver (KHO) is a mechanism that allows GNU/Linux to preserve memory regions, which could contain serialized system states, across kexec.

 This document expects that you are familiar with the base KHO